phairlab/berta-ai-scribe/README.md

 The system will automatically use the best available model based on your configuration.
 For the local deployment we will be using gpt-4o via OpenAI API and for the AWS deployment we will be using Llama3.3 70b.

+> [!NOTE]
+> The main note generation uses the model specified in your environment configuration.
+Additionally, the application provides custom settings where you can test different note instructions against various models:
+> - **Local Development**: All models from your `ollama list` appear as testing options in custom settings
+> - **AWS Deployment**: A fixed set of Bedrock models (Meta Llama 3.3 70B, Llama 3.1 405B/70B, Claude 3.7 Sonnet) are available for testing custom note instructions

 ## Storage Configuration

 OS Jenkins Scribe supports two storage options: